mvujovich/IA22/README.md

 - Display table view and text field for enter ingcomments
 - Send comments from comment view to Firebase
 - Display all comments in table view cells correctly
+- Add moderation screen with approval/denial for posts

 ### Dependencies:
 - Firebase Auth